PrefectHQ/prefect/docs/cloud/onboard/first.md

 ## Write Flow

-For this demonstration you may use any Flow you want but as an example here's Prefect's _Hello World_ ETL Flow:
+We've opted to use Prefect's _Hello World_ ETL Flow for this example, but the pattern holds regardless of which Flow you'd like to use:

 ```python
 from prefect import task, Flow